-- 1. Restricted bus stop will have a thick yellow line and a time plate showing the hours of operation - 2.
-Unrestricted bus stops will not have a time plate but may show advisory road markings
+- 1. Restricted bus stop will have a thick yellow line and a time plate showing the hours of operation - Unrestricted bus stops will not have a time plate but may show advisory road markings

-PCNs issued to vehicles, other than a bus, waiting/parked in a restricted bus stop will not be cancelled.
+PCNs issued to vehicles, other than a bus, waiting/parked in a restricted bus stop will not be cancelled, even if a valid blue badge is on display.